penpot/penpot-mcp/README.md

 - **Legacy SSE endpoint**: `http://localhost:4401/sse`

 These endpoints can be used directly by MCP clients that support them.
-Simply configure the client to the MCP server by providing the respective URL.
+Simply configure the client to connect the MCP server by providing the respective URL.

 When using a client that only supports stdio transport, a proxy like `mcp-remote` is required.